Business bulletin - 14 December 2017

 The project will deliver a connection between Tiger Brennan Drive and the CBD, and finalise the duplication of Tiger Brennan Drive between Dinah Beach Road and McMinn Street.

-The construction of the Barneson Boulevard and Tiger Brennan Drive Stage 3 project is expected to support approximately 80 jobs over the life of the project, and will also support further economic development in the Darwin CBD through improved road infrastructure.
+The construction of the Barneson Boulevard and Tiger Brennan Drive stage three project is expected to support approximately 80 jobs over the life of the project, and will also support further economic development in the Darwin CBD through improved road infrastructure.

 The new Barneson Boulevard will reduce pressure on other CBD roads and provide commuters with another option to enter and exit the CBD.